IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 Setting up SMTP Email with Raspberry Pi

-In this section, we will understand how we can set our GMAIL account to send alert mails once the temperature exceeds the predefined set value.
+In this section, we will understand how we can set our GMAIL account to send alert emails once the temperature exceeds the predefined set value.

-By default, Google doesn’t allow users to send email using python script.
+By default, Google doesn’t allow users to send email using a Python script.
 To make this work, we have to enable some less secure apps by going into account settings.

 Setting Up SMTP Email